mailjet/api-documentation/guides/_event-api.md

 <aside class="notice">
 NOTICE: If you consider using this event to modify the status of your recipient subscription, please take into account the value of the <code>error</code> property.
-All blocked event may not have the same reason and perpetuity on the status of the contact (ie: <code>duplicate in campaign</code> indicates that the recipient message was blocked for the campaign and <code>preblocked</code> indicates that the recipient is blocked for all messages).
+All blocked events may not have the same reason and perpetuity on the status of the contact (ie: <code>duplicate in campaign</code> indicates that the recipient message was blocked for the campaign and <code>preblocked</code> indicates that the recipient is blocked for all messages).
 </aside>

 <div></div>

-###Spam event
+### Spam event

 > Sample spam event